 10. Try practicing deep relaxation techniques.
 If you wake in the night and have a hard time getting back to sleep, try systematically tensing and releasing of each individual muscle in your body one at a time may help.
 Start with your toes and slowly proceeding toward your scalp while breathing deeply and concentrating on the stress leaving your body as you exhale.

 12. Address the stress.
 If you think that your light sleeping issue is stress-related, try to figure out what’s stressing you out.
 If it’s situational, consider making some life changes.
-If it’s not, it might be time to consult a mental health professional who can teach you how to change your thought patterns or who can determine if medication is needed.
+Otherwise, it might be time to consult a mental health professional who can teach you how to change your thought patterns or who can determine if medication is needed.

 13. Consider other supplements that are scientifically proven to help you relax, reduce stress, and sleep better, but make sure to try them one at a time.